 Less stress and better cognitive performance

 Taurine facilitates the production of the neurotransmitter GABA, therefore helping the management of anxiety and stress, preventing cortisol and adrenaline spikes.
 Research shows that low taurine levels lead to an chronically overexcited nervous system which is linked to high cortisol levels and an increase of body fat – taurine aids the process of metabolizing fat which makes it important for achieving a lean physique.
-This means that taking taurine can help your lower the level of anxiety and lose weight more successfully at the same time.
+This means that supplementing with this amino acid can help your lower the level of anxiety and lose weight more successfully at the same time.